 Ever cringed and declined when offered a strange looking dish in a new country?
 Gawked when you saw someone dressed strangely in a different nation?
 If so, then you are not being culturally responsible and respectable.
-A few weeks back we discussed how important is it to know before you go.
 Preparing for your adventure travels by learning the customs and traditions of your host country can help you avoid awkward situations.
-After living in Shanghai for 4 years, I’m here to give you a few tips on being culturally responsible in China.
+After living in Shanghai for 4 years, I’m here to give you a few tips on being culturally responsible while on China tours.

 If you are luckily enough to have a native guide in your travels to China, then you will get to enjoy the best local cuisines the country has to offer.
 Chinese food is shared and served family style on a rotating glass circle in the center of the table.
 Always arrive on time to dinner, as punctuality is valued in China and a demonstration of respect.